metio/terraform-provider-k8s/docs/data-sources/executor_testkube_io_webhook_v1_manifest.md

 - `disabled` (Boolean) Disabled will disable the webhook
 - `events` (List of String) Events declare list if events on which webhook should be called
 - `headers` (Map of String) webhook headers (golang template supported)
-- `on_state_change` (Boolean) OnStateChange will trigger the webhook only when the result of the current execution differs from the previous result of the same test/test suite/workflowDeprecated: field is not used
+- `on_state_change` (Boolean) OnStateChange will trigger the webhook only when the result of the current execution differs from the previous result of the same test/test suite/workflow Deprecated: field is not used
 - `payload_object_field` (String) will load the generated payload for notification inside the object
 - `payload_template` (String) golang based template for notification payload
 - `payload_template_reference` (String) name of the template resource